syncfusion-content/javascript-docs/js/api/ejTreeView.md

-Gets or sets a value that indicates the TreeView node can be expand or collapse by using the specified action.
+Gets or sets a value that indicates the TreeView node can be expanded or collapsed by using the specified action.